Hong Kong is a vertical city, squeezed between buildings and mountains. The apartments and street are very small and tiny.

 Party in Lan Kwai Fong:

 Here you will find bars, clubs, restaurants and lounges.
-If you enjoy nightlife, this is the right place to go.
+If you enjoy partying, this is the right place to go.

 Visit the Kowloon Park: